-As we move into 2020, more than numbers on the calendar are changing.
+As we move into 2020, more than the numbers on the calendar are changing.
 Technology, communications, media, weather — even the way we work and earn our livings — aren’t what they used to be.
 In our prime years, fewer and fewer of us find ourselves still working flat out in the full-time positions that were the norm earlier in our careers.
 Nor are we ready to retire to full-time idleness.
 A happy compromise that many of us (including me) choose is to become a small business owner.

 How to succeed when you work for Me Inc. is different from what’s needed when you work for someone else.
 Since many of us never expected to be out on our own (I certainly didn’t), we hadn’t learned and weren’t taught what to do.
 I had to learn as I went along.
-But, I have been running my own little business for over 25 years now, still going strong.
+But I have been running my own little business for over 25 years now, still going strong.

-If you are still fairly new at your own enterprise, here are three goals to take with you in 2020, that will help your company advance.
+If you are still fairly new at your own enterprise, here are three goals to take with you that will help your company advance.
 For simplicity, I’m using the words company and business to refer to anything you do on your own behalf, such as consulting, contracting, etc.

 We’re all in business to make money.
 We may want to help our grandkids.
 We may want to use that money for social causes.
 Or, we may just want to be able to enjoy lavish holidays ourselves.
-However, we can’t do any of that unless we have money coming in and that money comes from customers.
+However, we can’t do any of that unless we have money coming in, and that money comes from customers.
 Any business, however small, that doesn’t concentrate on customers won’t last long.

 If you’re in a retail business, it’s obvious who your customers are.
-You know that if you don’t provide your clients with what they want when and where they want them, you’ll lose their business.
+You know that if you don’t provide your clients with what they want, when and where they want them, you’ll lose their business.
 If you’re a consultant or contractor, your customers will likely be other businesses that will be even more vigilant about you meeting their needs at a competitive and cost-effective price.